NASADatanauts/PaleBlueDot/story/story.md

 I joined Datanauts as a member of the [2017 Spring Class](https://open.nasa.gov/explore/datanauts/2017/spring/).
 As my project I decided to work with the images taken by NASA's [Earth Polychromatic Imaging Camera](https://epic.gsfc.nasa.gov/epic) (EPIC).

 This camera takes multiple colored images of the entire sunlit face of Earth every day.
 The spacecraft is located at the Earth-Sun Lagrange-1 (L-1) point giving EPIC a unique angular perspective.
-It has a field of view of 0.62 degrees, which is sufficient to image the entire Earth and its distance from our planet, also allows it to captures Moon transits.
+It has a field of view of 0.62 degrees, which is sufficient to image the entire Earth.
+Its distance from our planet, also allows it to captures Moon transits.

 ### The Pale Blue Dot project

 The goal of [Pale Blue Dot](http://palebluedot.napszel.com) was to create a web page (mobile compatible) where the hundreds of images taken by EPIC can be viewed in an intuitive and enjoyable way.
-Which means no user interface clutter (no buttons needed to navigate), very responsive experience (minimal waiting time if any) and showing the images as big as possible to let the user get "lost" in what is important: the astonishing images of our planet.
+Which means that there is no user interface clutter (no buttons needed to navigate), very responsive experience (minimal waiting time if any) and showing the images as big as possible to let the user get "lost" in what is important: the astonishing images of our planet.

 ![image](palebluedot_website.png "Pale Blue Dot website")